TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Collections/Index.rst

   the collection's data.
 For accessing the selected records, just loop on the collection (see example).

+:code:`\TYPO3\CMS\Core\Resource\FileCollectionRepository`
+  Similar to the record collection repository, but for file collections.

 :code:`\TYPO3\CMS\Core\Resource\Collection\StaticFileCollection`
   Similar to the static record collection, but for files.